<meta name=description> element provides a summary of a page's content

 Illustrator: P. Picture, Category: Books, Price: $17.99,

-- Descriptions don't have to be in sentence format; they can contain structured data.
+- Descriptions don't have to be complete sentences; they can contain structured data.

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.